Yuzuru Hanyu: Books and magazines

-Hanyu released the first two parts of his autobiography series Blue Flames and Blue Flames II in 2012 and 2016 respectively.
+Hanyu released the first two parts of his autobiography series Blue Flames and Blue Flames II in 2012 and 2016, respectively.
 In 2023, the third part Blue Flames III and the fourth and final part of the series Blue Flames IV were released.
 As of 2023, the series has sold over 400,000 copies.

-Hanyu released various photobooks cooperating with multiple publishers and photographers.
+Hanyu released various photobooks, cooperating with multiple publishers and photographers.
 His first photo book, Yuzuru, was released on October 4, 2014, selling over 23,000 copies in the first week.
 It ranked first in Oricon's weekly charts for photos and sport-related categories, as well as second in the chart's general books category.

-On September 25, 2015, Yuzuru Hanyu Sayings was released containing pictures and quotes by the skater.
+On September 25, 2015, Yuzuru Hanyu Sayings was released, containing pictures and quotes by the skater.
 The book topped Amazon's reservation sales rankings.
 On October 2, 2022, a second part of the book was released.
-On March 1, 2018, the book Live Your Dream including a collection of interviews with Hanyu from 2015 to 2018 was released.
-The book sold 28,000 copies ranking third in Oricon's weekly general books chart.
+On March 1, 2018, the book Live Your Dream including a collection of interviews with Hanyu from 2015 to 2018, was released.
+The book sold 28,000 copies, ranking third in Oricon's weekly general books chart.
 On October 11, 2018, Yuzuru Hanyu Soul Program was released.
 The book includes photos and descriptions of programs performed by Hanyu.
 In November 2022, Yuzuru Hanyu Amateur Era Complete Record was released.
-The book looks back on Hanyu's competitive skating life including press photos and competition results.
+The book looks back on Hanyu's competitive skating life, including press photos and competition results.

 Hanyu has graced the cover of numerous sports magazines, including the 100th edition of World Figure Skating, Japan's oldest figure skating magazine.
-He also appeared on the covers of famous fashion and lifestyle magazines, such as Elle Japan, GQ Japan, Aera, An An, and Brutus.
+He also appeared on the covers of famous fashion and lifestyle magazines, such as Elle Japan, GQ Japan, Aera, An An, Brutus, Harper's Bazaar Japan, and T Japan.
 AERAs special issue about Hanyu, titled The driving force behind the leap, sold over 29,000 copies in the first week, topping Oricon's weekly general books chart in October 2022.
 In August 2024, he also became the first person to be featured on the cover of two consecutive editions of the AERA magazine.
+In February 2026, Hanyu became the athlete with the most number of appearances on the cover of An An.